Marie Bashkirtseff: Life and painting career

 The Académie, as one of the few establishments that accepted female students, attracted young women from all over Europe and the United States.
-Fellow students at the Académie included Anna Bilińska-Bohdanowiczowa and especially Louise Breslau, whom Bashkirtseff viewed as her only real rival.
+Fellow students at the Académie included Anna Bilińska and especially Louise Breslau, whom Bashkirtseff viewed as her only real rival.
 Bashkirtseff would go on to produce a remarkable, if fairly conventional, body of work in her short lifetime, exhibiting at the Paris Salon as early as 1880 and every year thereafter until her death (except 1883).
 In 1884, she exhibited a portrait of Paris slum children entitled The Meeting and a pastel portrait of her cousin, for which she received an honorable mention.

 Bashkirtseff's best-known works are The Meeting (now in the Musée d'Orsay, Paris) and her 1881 In the Studio, a portrait of her fellow artists at work.
 Although a large number of Bashkirtseff's works were destroyed by the Nazis during World War II, at least 60 survive.
 In 2000, a U.S. touring exhibition entitled "Overcoming All the Obstacles: The Women of Academy Julian" featured works by Bashkirtseff and her schoolmates.

 As a painter, Bashkirtseff took her cue from her friend Jules Bastien-Lepage's admiration for realism and naturalism.
 Where Bastien-Lepage had found his inspiration in nature, Bashkirtseff turned to the urban scene, writing, "I say nothing of the fields because Bastien-Lepage reigns over them as a sovereign; but the streets, however, have not yet had their...
 Bastien."
 By unlucky chance, both artists succumbed prematurely to chronic illness in the same year, and the later pages of Bashkirtseff's journal record her visits to the dying painter.

 Dying of tuberculosis at the age of 25, Bashkirtseff lived just long enough to emerge as an intellectual in Paris in the 1880s.
 She wrote several articles for Hubertine Auclert's feminist newspaper La Citoyenne in 1881 under the nom de plume "Pauline Orrel."
 One of her most-quoted sayings is "Let us love dogs, let us love only dogs!
 Men and cats are unworthy creatures."

 Bashkirtseff died in Paris in 1884, and she is buried in Cimetière de Passy, Paris.
 Her great friend Prince Bojidar Karageorgevitch was present at her deathbed.
 Her monument is a full-sized artist's studio that has been declared a historic monument by the government of France.
 Marie Bashkirtseff was included in the 2018 exhibit Women in Paris 1850-1900.